angleman/maxminded/README.md

 maxminded.init({ license: 'MAXMIND_LICENSE', memoryCache: true });
 ```

-## Geo Lookup with CloudFlare fallback
+## Lookup with CloudFlare fallback

 This requires [CloudFlare](http://cloudflare.com) to be enabled for your domain so the cf-country header will be populated